opentable/octopress/source/_posts/2014-03-12-performance-testing-our-search-api.markdown

 title: "Performance testing our Search API"
 date: 2014-03-12 16:44
 comments: true
+author: ametcalfe
 categories: [Benchmarks, API, REST, Performance, Being a numpty]
 ---

 It was midnight on the Friday before Christmas, my 7 week old child was tucked up asleep and I was pretty chilled.
 All was calm and it was time for bed.
-2 minutes later I had a phone call, a series of nagios alerts through emails and a need to get up quickly.
-The search api was having trouble, as the manager of the team who develop this, I woke up pretty quickly.
-We were having an outage at one of our busiest times of the year, this was going to be fun.
+2 minutes later I had a phone call, a series of nagios alerts through emails and a need to my work hat on quickly.
+The search api was having trouble, as the manager of the team who develop this, I was not looking forward to this.
+We were having a real slow down at one of our busiest times of the year, this was going to be fun.

 Once the dust settled and we were back up and running we realised we needed to do a better job of performance testing and actually solve any performance issues.
+We had done some performance testing but clearly not the right kind.

-What had gone wrong
+What had gone wrong?
 ---
-We were indexing our data too frequently, and under load it started to take a long time and we created a race condition where multiple indexing operations started happening and performance started degrading as a result of that and a vicious circle occurred.
-The simple fix was just to index the data less often, however we wanted to get to the bottom of why we slowed down under load which exposed this race condition and what is the maximum load the system can take.
+We were indexing our data too frequently, and under load it started to take a long time and we created a race condition where multiple indexing operations started happening as each operation assumed the previous one had either failed or finished and a vicious circle occurred making the situation worse and worse.

+The simple fix was just to index the data less often and not at all if another operation was running, however we wanted to get to the bottom of why we slowed down under load which exposed this race condition, improve that speed and understand what is the maximum load the system can take.

 Getting a benchmark
 ---
 In order to know if we were actually making improvements we needed to be able to recreate load and see the impact.
 In order to do this and truly appreciate how it was going we needed to use our live environment.
 It is the only environment I felt we could truy understand.
-Read why here EXPLANATION OF WHY TESTING IN LIVE AND THE PROBLEMS IT CAUSES LINK
+My next post will explain why we felt this was the best environment for the job.

 With search and availability it is actually quite hard to use response times as a benchmark and the name of this exercise was really to cope with greater load.
-Response times are still nice to improve though so we will be tracking it, just not using as our main benchmark.
+Response times are still nice to improve though so we were tracking it, just not using as our main benchmark.

 Some perspective on our problem domain
 ---